bkw777/NODE_DATAPAC/README.md

 -->

 # MiniNDP

 Functions the same as DATAPAC.
-Essentially the same circuit, just with a single 256k ram chip instead of 8 32k chips, surface mount parts instead of through hole, and directly attached instead of connected by a cable.
+Essentially the same circuit, just with a single 128k to 512k ram chip instead of 4 or 8 32k chips, surface mount parts instead of through hole, and directly attached instead of connected by a cable.

+Provides the second bank of 256k that later versions of RAMDSK supports, for a total of 512k.

 The connector fits in a Model 200 without having to modify the 200.

 Also works on Model 100 with the same adapter cable described above.

-All the caps are optional.
-The original DATAPAC has no caps and works fine.
-C1 provides a few minutes of life without a battery so you can change the battery without losing data.

 The diode on RAMRST is copied from a user mod found on a DATAPAC.
 It appears to be intended to prevent a battery drain on the host computer while the DATAPAC is left connected to the host while the host is turned off.